Identifying and Types of SEN

 There is a wide variety of SEN that may impact to a greater or lesser degree on learning of the child.
 A few of these are:

-• Behavioural, emotional and social difficulties: the majority of Looked After Children have suffered trauma from neglect or abuse prior to coming into care.
+Social, Emotional and Mental Health: the majority of Looked After Children have suffered trauma from neglect or abuse prior to coming into care.
 Children who have insecure attachment are likely to behave in ways that are different from those who have experienced secure attachments.
-Difficulties in meta-cognition - that is, in understanding their strengths and weaknesses as a learner and controlling their thinking or difficulties in expressing themselves - may lead to children expressing their emotions and their needs through their behaviour which may, in turn, be interpreted as anti-social.
+Difficulties in meta-cognition - that is, in understanding their strengths and weaknesses as a learner and controlling their thinking or difficulties in expressing themselves - may lead to children expressing their emotions and their needs through their behaviours.